federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 ##### Alberta Geospatial Attribute Management

-Currently, only ESRI REST services are extracted from the ISO 19139 accessed in this process data.
+Currently, only ESRI REST services are extracted from the ISO 19139 formatted files accessed in this process.
 Other datasets in this format have inadequate information to complete an HNAP compliant dataset

 This section performs the following functions: